Watchfire

 Log Viewer

 The ReadLog RPC serves session logs to clients (TUI and GUI).
-It prefers the .jsonl transcript when available, formatting it as a readable User/Assistant conversation with tool call summaries.
+It prefers the .jsonl transcript when available and dispatches to the active backend's FormatTranscript to render a readable User/Assistant conversation with tool-call summaries.
 If no JSONL transcript exists, it falls back to the .log file (raw PTY scrollback).
+The same flow runs for every backend — no special-casing for Claude Code.

 Phase Completion Signals